EMBA Electives

 Phase 0: Designing, Building and Communicating — Compelling New Ventures

-This course has been designed to demystify the “fuzzy front end” of starting a new venture and to give you the tools and confidence to build and launch something of your own.
-You will learn how to identify problems worth solving, test your assumptions about possible solutions, adjust your initial hypothesis based on experimentation and market feedback, and ultimately accelerate the time between inspiration, execution, operations and growth.
-We will focus on the importance of achieving “Product Market Fit” — developing the right offer for the right customer — and convincing others to support you on your journey.
+This course gives you the tools and confidence to build and launch a new venture from the ground up.
+You will learn how to identify problems worth solving, test your assumptions about possible solutions, and refine your hypothesis based on experimentation and market feedback, ultimately accelerating the path from inspiration to execution, operations, and growth.
+A central focus is achieving product-market fit: developing the right offer for the right customer and building the conviction to bring others along on your journey.

 Selling Yourself and Your Ideas

-We spend much more time selling ourselves and our ideas than we think we do.
-And we have an increasing number of communications methods at our disposal.
-Being a powerful communicator means developing the agility to adjust your message, content, approach and style based on the method of communication you are using.
-It also means having a keen understanding of your audience, their expectations, and what success looks like.
-The overarching goal of this course will be to have an immediate positive impact on your outcomes by equipping you with a set of critical communications insights, skills, disciplines and tools to help you become a great communicator in any setting.
+We spend more time selling ourselves and our ideas than we realize, and we have more ways to do it than ever before.
+Being a powerful communicator means developing the agility to adjust your message, content, approach, and style based on the situation, while maintaining a keen understanding of your audience, their expectations, and what success looks like.
+This course will have an immediate impact on your outcomes, equipping you with critical communication insights, skills, and tools to help you show up as a confident, effective communicator in any setting.

 Entrepreneurial Selling